rahulsing/study-notes/dbt/README.md

 ---

-# Part 2: TPC-DS Customer Address Demo
+# Part 2, Demo: TPC-DS Customer Address Demo

 This is the **simplest possible DBT implementation** designed to demonstrate a few key DBT capabilities with Amazon Athena.
 It uses publicly available TPC-DS customer address data to showcase: